 It wasn’t until later, after all the huhu and shouting died down that anyone, but me, bothered to check on the other victim, the little girl.

 It was her I was worried about, so I was hugging her with one hand and holding that damn dead bird with the other.
 Then the wives and park personnel moved in and I was left holding the bird.

 That’s pretty much the story.
-I’ll skip the report work ( and there was a lot), the fact not one wife bothered to ask how I was doing or say thank-you, and I’ll pass over the $3,000.00 bill the park sent me, and as far as I know, nobody ever paid.
+I’ll skip the report work, the fact not one wife bothered to ask how I was doing or say thank-you, I pissed off the Captain, and I’ll pass over the $3,000.00 bill the park sent me.
+As far as I know, nobody ever paid.

 I’ll just wrap this up by saying, that’s the story of how I killed, “The Bird of Paradise”.